kennedy-whytech/ImageGallery-fastapi/README.md

 # ImageGallery-fastapi

 ## Summary
-A simple image galary web via Fast-api with local S3 & Dynamodb.
+A simple image gallery web via Fast-api with local S3 & Dynamodb.

 The objective of the project is to test a web app locally in a simulated environment like on AWS.
 Next, all necessary resoruces will be created via AWS Cloudformation.
-Docker container will be run in an EC2 instance connected to Dyanmo & S3.
+The dockerized web app will be run in an EC2 instance connected to Dyanmo & S3.

 Development teams are often seperated from deployment teams.
-The local test could be useful for quick tests.
-Hopefully, it make developers' life easier. =]
+A good local testing environment can be useful to shorten the deployment time.
+Hopefully, it makes developers' life easier. =]

 ## TLDW
 1. Make sure you have setup $HOME/.aws/credentials.
 It can be just a dumpy credential locally